hyperledger-archives/sawtooth-core/docs/source/rest_api/error_codes.rst

      - Invalid Paging Query
      - The validator rejected the paging request submitted.
 One or more of the 'min', 'max', or 'count' query parameters were invalid or out of range.
+   * - 57
+     - Invalid Sort Query
+     - The validator rejected the sort request submitted.
+Most likely one of the keys specified was not found in the resources sorted.
    * - 62
      - Invalid State Address
      - The state address submitted was invalid.
 Returned when attempting to